thealternator89/ms-azfunc-queue/README.md

 In a real situation the function, queue and property names should be based on the task the step will perform.

 Although it simplifies following the order initially, ideally the name shouldn't include an ordering number, e.g. `01_do-thing.ts`.
-That will complicate adding, removing, or reordering steps later.
+That will complicate adding, removing, programmatically skipping, or reordering steps later.

 ## Message Contents